 WTH is FDA 21 CFR Part 11?
 That’s a question many medical device developers wanting to access the US market must have asked themselves - in one way or another.

-It’s easy to be intimidated by the slew of schedules and initials you’ll be confronted with when trying to break through into this huge and powerful marketplace, so here’s a guide to help you understand what Part 11 really means for you.
+It’s easy to be intimidated by the slew of schedules and initials you’ll be confronted with when trying to break this huge and powerful marketplace, so here’s a guide to help you understand what Part 11 really means for you.